Allan Cup

 The Allan Cup is the trophy awarded annually to the senior ice hockey champions of Canada.
 It was donated by Sir Montagu Allan of Ravenscrag, Montreal, and has been competed for since 1909.
-It was most recently won by the Wentworth Gryphins in 2025.
+It was most recently won by the Clarenville Caribous in 2026.

 History

 In 1908, a split occurred in the competition of ice hockey in Canada.
 The top amateur teams left the Eastern Canada Amateur Hockey Association, which allowed professionals, to form the new Inter-Provincial Amateur Hockey Union (IPAHU), a purely amateur league.
 The trustees of the Stanley Cup decided that the Cup would be awarded to the professional ice champion, meaning there was no corresponding trophy for the amateur championship of Canada.
 The Allan Cup was donated in early 1909 by Montreal businessman and Montreal Amateur Athletic Association president Sir H. Montagu Allan to be presented to the amateur champions of Canada.
 It was to be ruled like the Stanley Cup had, passed by champion to champion by league championship or challenge.
 Three trustees were named to administer the trophy: Sir Edward Clouston, President of the Bank of Montreal, Dr. H. B. Yates of McGill University, (donor of the Yates Cup to the Intercollegiate Rugby Union in 1898) and Graham Drinkwater, four-time Stanley Cup champion.

 The trophy was originally presented to the Victoria Hockey Club of Montreal, Quebec, members of the IPAHU, to award to the champions of the IPAHU.
 The first IPAHU champion, and by extension, first winner of the Cup was the Ottawa Cliffsides hockey club.
 After the season, the Cliffsides were defeated in the first-ever challenge by the Queen's University hockey club of Kingston, Ontario.